Becoming a Foster Carer

 What is Foster Care?

 Foster care offers children a home while their own family is currently unable to provide them with a safe or caring home environment.
 Children in foster care are aged from 0 to 18 years (up to 21 years in Victoria).

 Being a foster carer is an opportunity to help a child or young person who has experienced difficult circumstances.
 This may be through supporting them while they wait to be returned to their parent’s care, or by providing a caring, safe and stable home for them to grow up in for the long term.

 By providing guidance, patience, support, stability and encouragement, foster carers make a real difference to the lives of children and young people in their care.

+SSI operates our foster care services in NSW and Victoria.
 In NSW, there are about 20,000 children not able to live with their birth parents.
+In Victoria, this number is over 11,000.
 Of these, about 15% are from a culturally and linguistically diverse (CALD) background.